New International Students

 - Mental health care

-If policy info is not provided by August 1, the College will purchase the IFS plan on the student’s behalf and will post the cost of the policy to the student bill with a $100 administrative fee.
+If policy info is not provided by August 1 for fall term or February 1 for spring term, the College will purchase the IFS plan on the student’s behalf and will post the cost of the policy to the student bill with a $100 administrative fee.
 If a student does not have insurance; willfully fails to maintain the insurance coverage; or makes a material misrepresentation to the College regarding the coverage, the student will not be able to enroll or attend as a student at Bennington.
 It is the student’s responsibility, not Bennington’s, to obtain and maintain insurance coverage.

 - ACA-compliant coverage refers to a major medical health insurance policy that conforms to the regulations set forth in the Affordable Care Act (Obamacare).
 These plans can be sold on or off the exchange, but all new individual major medical policies sold after January 1, 2014, are required to be ACA-compliant.
 This means they must include coverage for the ten essential benefits with no lifetime or annual benefit maximums, and must adhere to the consumer protections built into the law.